 Should a student wish to transfer to another school, the school is responsible to pass school records on to the next placement and engage in verbal liaisons to ensure that a student's transfer is successful.
-Any external 10 agency reports require the express permission of the parents/carer before being shared.
-This is critical to ensure that the student with barriers to their learning (whether a student of determination, or one with specific needs relating to ELL or G&T) receive continuity in terms of their support to continue to enable them to achieve and progress to their full potential.
+Any external agency reports require the express permission of the parents/carer before being shared.
+This is critical to ensure that the student with barriers to their learning receives continuity in terms of their support to continue to enable them to achieve and progress to their full potential.